vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 Both containers and VMs utilize the same vSphere Namespace resources and can be managed through a unified vSphere IaaS control plane interface.

 **vSphere Pod**: A vSphere Pod is a lightweight VM designed to run one or more Linux containers.
-Each vSphere Pod is precisely sized for its specific workload, with explicit resource reservations for storage, memory, and CPU, ensuring that only the required resources are allocated. vSphere Pods are supported exclusively on Supervisors configured with NSX as the networking stack.
+Each vSphere Pod is precisely sized for its specific workload, with explicit resource reservations for storage, memory, and CPU, ensuring that only the required resources are allocated.

-**Note:** NSX is essential for deploying vSphere Pods.
-However, since this document focuses on vSphere Distributed Switch, vSphere Pods are not covered in detail.

 **NSX Advanced Load Balancer (NSX ALB)**: NSX ALB integrates seamlessly with the vSphere IaaS control plane, providing dynamically scalable load balancing endpoints for both the control plane and applications.
 In its default configuration, NSX ALB acts as a load balancer, delivering L4 load balancing solutions for applications hosted on Tanzu Kubernetes Grid.
 It also features a Kubernetes operator hosted on the Supervisor cluster that integrates with the Kubernetes API to manage the lifecycle of load balancing for workloads.